Milos-Jovic/web_automation_final_project/README.md

 Retry Analyzer - Automatically retries failed tests, enhancing test reliability.

 Screenshot Generation - Automatically captures screenshots when a test case fails, aiding in debugging and error analysis.

-JavaScript Executor Interface - Utilized for executing JavaScript actions within the Selenium framework, expanding the scope of testing capabilities.
-This project showcases your skills in web automation and your ability to ensure the robustness and reliability of "My Awesome App."